-Harvest Phase 0 is assigned to a season in which all indicators point to a very poor return of adult Eulachon and the in-season run size is likely to land below 1 million pounds of fish for the Columbia River (Table 1).
-No commercial or recreational fishing opportunity would be allowable for the duration of a season starting in this phase (Table 3).
-There is also no opportunity to upgrade or downgrade the Harvest Phase for a season starting in this phase.
-In Harvest Phase 0, the only allowable take by The States would be associated with research and monitoring activities, which is necessary for evaluating and documenting the run size.
+Harvest Phase 1 is assigned to a season in which all indicators point to a very poor return of adult Eulachon and the in-season run size is likely to land below 1.5 million pounds of fish for the Columbia River (Table 1).
+No recreational fishing opportunity would be allowable for the duration of a season starting in this phase.
+During this phase, a 1% harvest rate would allow for minimal commercial fishing opportunity and provide a primary monitoring tool for evaluating run-size in-season.

-Harvest Phase 1 is assigned to a season in which the in-season run size is likely to land below the low target abundance of 5.9 million pounds of fish for the Columbia River (Table 1).
-During this phase, a 2% harvest rate would allow for minimal commercial fishing opportunity (up to 10 open periods, up to 12 hrs per period, with fishing allowable in the Mainstem Columbia River), which is considered one of the primary monitoring tools for evaluating run-size in-season (Table 3).
-In Harvest Phase 1, there are no allowable recreational fisheries.
+Harvest Phase 2 is assigned to a season in which the in-season run size is likely to land below the low target abundance of 5.9 million pounds of fish (Table 1).
+During this phase, a 2% harvest rate would allow for minimal commercial fishing opportunity and limited recreational fishing opportunity.

-Harvest Phase 2 is assigned when the in-season run size is likely to land above the low target abundance of 5.9 million pounds of fish but is unlikely to approach the high target abundance of 20.5 million pounds of fish for the Columbia River (Table 1).
-During this phase, a 4% harvest rate would allow for limited commercial fishing opportunity (up to 20 open periods, up to 12 hrs per period, with fishing allowable in the Mainstem Columbia River) and limited recreational fishing opportunity (up to 3 open periods, up to 6 hrs per period, with fishing allowable in the Cowlitz River, WA, and/or the Sandy River, OR; Table 3).
+Harvest Phase 3 is assigned when the in-season run size is likely to land above the low target abundance of 5.9 million pounds of fish but is unlikely to exceed the high target abundance of 20.5 million pounds of fish for the Columbia River (Table 1).
+During this phase, a 5% harvest rate would allow for increased commercial fishing opportunity and increased recreational fishing opportunity.